-Today’s global business environment requires businesses to be agile.
-If the organisation doesn't make the decision to embrace Agile approaches itself, its competitors will make it for them.
-Being prepared to plan and execute projects fast and with high quality, all the while keeping the process flexible and reactions quick, customers satisfied and involved is what Agile Project Management is all about.
-This article will explain Agile processes and Agile methods, helping you to choose the best option for your requirements.
+Today's global business environment requires businesses to be agile.
+If the organisation doesn't make the decision to embrace the Agile approach itself, its competitors will make it for them.
+Agile Project Management is all about being prepared to plan and execute projects fast and with high quality while keeping the process flexible and reactions quick, customers satisfied and involved.
+This article will explain Agile processes and methods, helping you choose the best option for your requirements.

 What is Agile Project Management?

 Agile is an iterative approach to project management and software development that helps project teams deliver value to their customers faster and easier.
 An agile team delivers work in smaller amounts rather than in big bulks.
 Requirements, plans, and results are evaluated repeatedly so teams have a natural mechanism for responding to change quickly.